programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 console.log('ml5 version:', ml5.version);
 ```

 If everything works correctly, you should see current version number for ml5 in your Javascript console.
-If you do not know how to open the console, instructions for [Chrome](https://developer.chrome.com/docs/devtools/console/javascript/), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Web_Console), [Edge](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/open/?tabs=cmd-Windows), and [Safari](https://support.apple.com/guide/safari/use-the-developer-tools-in-the-develop-menu-sfri20948/mac) are available.
+If you do not know how to open the console in your browser, instructions for [Chrome](https://developer.chrome.com/docs/devtools/console/javascript/), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Web_Console), [Edge](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/open/?tabs=cmd-Windows), and [Safari](https://support.apple.com/guide/safari/use-the-developer-tools-in-the-develop-menu-sfri20948/mac) are available.

 Because we are using p5js, it is worth taking a few minutes to examine some of its peculiarities.
-P5js is an interpretation of [Processing](https://processing.org/) in JavaScript.
+P5js is an interpretation of [Processing](https://processing.org/) in Javascript.
 Both p5js and Processing cater to visual artists that are seeking to create digital projects, especially those interested in creating [generative art](https://en.wikipedia.org/wiki/Generative_art).
 You will find that drawing on artistic terminology is a common convention amongst p5js and ml5js programmers.
 This is why we named our Javascript file "sketch.js."

 Two key functions in p5js that draw on this tradition are the `setup()` and `draw()` functions.
 The `setup()` function is automatically executed once when the program is run.
 We will use it to create a blank square canvas that is 500px by 500px using the `createCanvas()` function.
 We should probably also place our code that outputs the current version of ml5js to the console there as well.